 \subsection{Asymptotic expansion based on driver's linearization}

-We adopt an asymptotic expansion method proposed in Fujii \& Takahashi \cite{FT-analytic} which is based on a perturbative expansion of the non-linear driver of the BSDE around a linear term.
+We adopt an asymptotic expansion method proposed in \cite{FT-analytic} which is based on perturbative expansion of the non-linear driver of the BSDE around a linear term.
 Mathematical justification of the expansion is available in Takahashi \& Yamada (2015)~\cite{Takahashi-Yamada}.
-Its numerical implementation using the particle methods proposed in Fujii \& Takahashi (2015)~\cite{FT-particle} has been successfully applied to large scale simulations in many works such as \cite{Armenti-Crepey, Crepey-Song, Crepey-Nguyen, Crepey-Song-2} using the second order approximations.
-See for example \cite{FT-ex} as a simple analytic example.
+Its implementation with a particle method Fujii \& Takahashi (2015)~\cite{FT-particle} has been successfully applied to large scale numerical simulations in many works using up to the second order expansions.
+See, for example, Crepey \& Nguyen (2016)~\cite{Crepey-Nguyen} and references therein.